Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation: Collisions of a type-I pair: formation of magnetic breathers and pair reproduction

-It is useful to summarize the similarities and the differences between collisions of $Z_2$ kinks in the $\phi^4$ model and collisions of type-I pairs.
-At very low incoming velocities, the $Z_2$ kinks annihilate followed by the formation of a breather-like excitation (or a bound state of the kink-antikink pair).
-A breather also forms for a type-I pair while the breather has richer structure characterized by out-of-phase oscillations of magnetization and number densities.
-At very high incoming velocities, reflection takes place and here the reflection is an effective description of reproduction of a separating pair.
-For the $\phi^4$ model, at intermediate velocities, there exists bands of incoming velocity at which annihilation and reflection happen alternatively~\cite{Kinksanddomanwalls,Campbell83}.
-Rather differently, for a type-I pair the change from annihilation to reflection happens at one critical value of the incoming velocity.
-The formation of the stationary pair at the critical incoming velocity and the power-law divergence of its lifetime near the critical incoming velocity were not observed in the $\phi^4$ model.
+It is useful to summarize the similarities and the differences between collisions of $\mathbb{Z}_2$ kink-antikink pair in the $\phi^4$ model and collisions of type-I FDS-antiFDS (kinks in the spin order) pairs.
+The ferromagnetic spin-1 GP model and the $\phi^4$ model are not integrable and collisions for both kink-antikink pairs are inelastic.
+At very low incoming velocities, the $\mathbb{Z}_2$ kinks annihilate followed by the formation of a breather-like excitation (or a bound state of the kink-antikink pair).
+At very high incoming velocities, reflection happens.
+For the intermediate incoming velocities there exists bands of incoming velocity at which annihilation and reflection takes place alternatively~\cite{Kinksanddomanwalls,Campbell83}.
+Similarly, a breather-like excitation also forms for a type-I pair at low velocities.
+While here the breather has richer structure characterized by out-of-phase oscillations of magnetization and number densities.
+For both systems, the formed breathers are dissipative and their energies decay logarithmically in time.
+At very high incoming velocities, reflection or more precisely the reproduction of a separating pair takes place.
+Different from the $\mathbb{Z}_2$ kink collisions in the $\phi^4$ model, for a type-I pair the change from annihilation to reflection happens at one critical value of the incoming velocity.
+An another distinct feature which was not observed in the $\phi^4$ model is the formation of a stationary pair at the critical incoming velocity and the power-law divergence of its lifetime near the critical incoming velocity.